2025 Wellington City Council election: Mayor

 Incumbent mayor Tory Whanau had announced she would run for a second term, but later changed her mind after Andrew Little entered the race.
 Ray Chung would contest the election as the candidate from the Independent Together group.

 Other candidates looking to contest the mayoralty included business owner Karl Tiefenbacher, former Wellington LIVE media owner Graham Bloxham, conservationist Kelvin Hastie, former city councillor Rob Goulden, and former chartered accountant Alex Baker.

 A campaign parodying Independent Together was launched in June 2025, featuring "Pennywize the Rewilding Clown" for mayor, with a campaign website that closely parodied that of the Independent Together website.
 The parody played on the character from Stephen King's horror franchise It.

 ACT Local

 On 18 March, ACT announced they would run candidates in local elections for the first time.
 ACT's candidates would oppose attempts to manage carbon emissions at the local level.

-On 26 July ACT announced three candidates for the Wellington City Council; Ray Bowden, for the Wharangi/Onslow-Western Ward, Mark Flynn for the Takapu/Northern ward and Luke Kuggeleijn for the for the Motukairangi/Eastern ward.
+On 26 July ACT announced three candidates for the Wellington City Council; Ray Bowden, for the Wharangi/Onslow-Western Ward, Mark Flynn for the Takapu/Northern ward and Luke Kuggeleijn for the Motukairangi/Eastern ward.